 8. International Data Transfer

 Our servers are in the European Union (the Netherlands, France, and Germany).
 However, Personal Data may be transferred to and processed in other countries as some third parties we share your information with may operate outside the EEA (e.g. United States of America).
 This means that when we transfer your Personal Data to these third parties, your information will be processed outside the EEA.
 Where applicable laws require us to utilise a data transfer mechanism, we rely on adequacy decisions as adopted by the European Commission, standard contractual clauses issued by the European Commission or pursuant to established derogations for specific situations.
-You may obtain a redacted copy (from which commercial information and information that is not relevant has been removed) of such EU Standard Contractual Clauses by contacting us using the below Contact Form.
+You may obtain a redacted copy (from which commercial information and information that is not relevant has been removed) of such EU Standard Contractual Clauses by using the contact details provided under the “Send us your privacy request” heading below.

 9. Legal basis for processing (EEA Data Subjects only)